Explore the traditions and customs of Chinese New Year with these hand-picked resources

 This Chinese New Year murder mystery combines maths and logical thinking to make an engaging addition to any celebration.

 Have we forgotten your go-to Chinese New Year resource?
-Let us know!
-And don't forget to include a link to the resource.
+Let us know and be sure to include a link to the resource.